Sanyo PHC-20: France

-expressed more interest in PHC-25- commented that Sanyo France were "showing little enthusiasm for [the PHC-20's] distribution".
+expressed more interest in the PHC-25- commented that Sanyo France were "showing little enthusiasm for [the PHC-20's] distribution".

 While the PHC-25 was later sold in France (Note: Sanyo France continued to promote the PHC-25 for around a year or so after its launch there) it is not clear whether or not the PHC-20 ultimately made it to shops there.

 United Kingdom

 In the UK, it was announced that the PHC-20 would launch for £100 in January 1983, alongside the PHC-10 and PHC-25.
 Your Computer magazine reviewed all three together for the October 1982 issue.
 However, they later noted that they had all "disappeared again in November" with no indication that they ever reached the UK market.

 United States

 In the United States, Sanyo originally intended to sell the PHC-20 for $99 alongside the PHC-25.
 However, despite advance publicity having already made it into print, they later withdrew both and the PHC-20 never went on sale there.

 Sanyo's then marketing manager Ron Milos commented on the affair in early 1984, saying "we had a lot of trouble with that one" and describing the PHC-20 as "nice, but not unique".